mani-language/Mani/docs/std/files.md

 ## Files
 The files library is used to read and write to files.

-The library itself is a class written in Máni, that uses the [Files API](api/files.md).
+The library itself is a class written in Mï¿½ni, that uses the [Files API](api/files.md).

 ### How to import
 ~~~ mani